 > 14

-Strings in BSL are denoted by double quotes e.g. "string"
+Strings in BSL are denoted by double quotes e.g. "string".

-function (parameters: <str1> <str2> <str3>...<str n>) concatenates strings together.
+The string-append function (parameters: <str1> <str2> <str3>...<str n>) concatenates strings together.

 (string-append "Ada" " " "Lovelace")